meet the board.

 Hamna loves exploring new cultures through food and traditions.
 She enjoys cooking, tech podcasts, and long walks in her free time.

-EVENTS COORDINATOR (He/Him/Il/Lui)
+EVENTS COORDINATOR (She/Her/Elle)

 • Arkoprabho Hazra